Persistence and Mattering in Undergraduate Education Research Cluster

 - Equity-minded and relationship-rich teaching: Nancy Grigg, Kazuko Hiramatsu, Shelby Newport, Todd Womack

-- CHILAS (Certificate in Humanistic Inquiry in the Liberal Arts), planned and implemented with support from the Teagle Foundation’s Cornerstone: Learning for Living initiative: current Steering Committee Jennifer Alvey, Kazuko Hiramatsu, Stephanie Roach
+- CHILAS (Certificate in Humanistic Inquiry in the Liberal Arts), planned and implemented with support from the Teagle Foundation’s Cornerstone: Learning for Living initiative: Steering Committee Jennifer Alvey, Kazuko Hiramatsu, Stephanie Roach

 - Collaborative Filmmaking: Co-Leads Jennifer Alvey, Emily Feuerherm